 Reference.
 In 1611, the East India Company was renamed the Amsterdam Exchange.

-Looking at the business relaxes, there is no longer any need to create high-quality tools, build business processes, when “digital socks” are successfully sold.
+Looking at the business relaxes, there is no longer any need to create high-quality tools, build business processes when “digital socks” are successfully sold.
 Plus, the events of the past years are a complete fraud.
 Due to this history, it is more difficult for the market and its real representatives to develop when investments fixate on assets or systems that should be useless a priori.

-Of course, if we draw a parallel with the development of the distributed network technology itself and the blockchain in the development market is much more successful than that of the cryptocurrency trading market itself.
+Of course, if we draw a parallel with the development of the distributed network technology itself and the blockchain in the development market, it is much more successful than that of the cryptocurrency trading market.
 Back in 2010, when Bitcoin appeared, no one could imagine a blockchain without a cryptocurrency.
 There were no software and application options; there was no documentation, so we saw the first manifestation of blockchain technologies in Bitcoin because it was created precisely as a “cryptocurrency.”
 Of course, the concepts, ideas, and motives are excellent, and the community has done its job further, so the conception is already significantly different from the initial philosophy.

 And as you have already understood from the introduction, the market needs infrastructure, reliable products, and the proper level of service.
 The purpose of the introduction is to draw the attention of market participants to the creations of high-quality business processes, and consumers to forming necessary needs, rather than following imposed trends, in the style of “comical” assets.
-In general, all the subsequent material about the exchange, testing, launch time, briefly about the architecture, etc. Let’s get started!
+In general, all the subsequent material about the exchange, testing, launch time, briefly about the architecture, and more.
+Let’s get started!

 As mentioned at the very beginning of the material, professional exchanges are large-infrastructure.
 And when creating the entire TKEY ecosystem, the team was guided by the principles of an infrastructure, platform-based approach to achieve positive results in the future.

 The exchange is not the last place in the TKEY ecosystem.
 The entire exchange infrastructure is involved in maintaining the ecosystem’s business processes, including international and local transfers, cross-transactions, and payments at retail outlets.
-All the necessary functions were laid down at the ecosystem level so that in the future the development team could focus on creating various applications and do it quickly.
-The system elements are easily integrated into any type of service and application, so our developers and third-party developers can implement the necessary trading or payment functions in any type of application.
+All the necessary functions were laid down at the ecosystem level so that in the future, the development team could focus on creating various applications and do it quickly.
+The system elements are easily integrated into any service and application, so our developers and third-party developers can implement the necessary trading or payment functions in any application.
 To get an idea of the work of the exchange, let’s analyze the main tasks.